 “I know you’re wanting my help with co-regulating, but it’s really hard to co-regulate with you when you’re saying nasty things to me.”

 “I’m sorry I withdrew from you.
 What I really want is some co-regulation.
 Would you tell me a few things you appreciate about me?
 I think that would help me relax.”

 Yes, it takes work to learn to recognize and improve your co-regulation and self-regulation strategies, but it’s worth it.
-Depending on what stage your relationship is at, this kind of work can move the relationship forward by leaps and bounds.
+Depending on which stage your relationship is at (watch my video on the three stages of relationship), this kind of work can move the relationship forward by leaps and bounds.

 Which do you gravitate toward: co-regulation or self-regulation?
 How effective are you at each?
 Which kind of ineffective and effective co-regulation and self-regulation behaviours do you see in yourself and in your relationship?
 What’s your growth edge?
 What do you need to practice?

 Think about these questions for a few moments and leave your answers in the comments.

 All My Best,

 PS – Learn my simple “Soothing the Beast” co-regulation technique: Watch the video here.